 Below I outline a simple approach that you can use.
 The approach is not limited just to Google Ads spend.

 Going through this stepwise process has many benefits for you:

 - How much should you spend to reach new customer goals?

-- How to arrive at a recommended Google Adwords budget
+- How to arrive at a recommended Google Ads budget

 - Clarification of expectations and new customer growth